-Yes, you can sue a public or private school for your child’s injury or wrong death if there is evidence to support your claim under the law.
-If a public school is involved, your lawsuit would most likely be against the school district.
+Yes, you can sue a school district for your child’s injury or wrong death if there is evidence to support your claim under the law.
+You can also sue the owners of a private school if you son or daughter was negligently injured on school property or, in some circumstances, at a school event at another location.

 “Schools have a duty to supervise and protect the students under their care.
 Negligence can lead to tragedy.” says attorney Fred Pritzker, who recently won a $3 million settlement from a school district for a family.